Home :: Rules

 In addition for the Mackintosh Championship, the CTSASA has a Colt category which is under 15 as at 1st January.
 Colts shoot 50 targets which are the first 50 targets in the competition.
 A Colt may only shoot in one category, i.e. a Colt cannot shoot in both the Colt and the Junior categories.
 The category must be specified BEFORE commencement of the championship.

-MACKINTOSH INTERNATIONAL POSTAL CHAMPIONSHIP (Teams only)
+MACKINTOSH INTERNATIONAL POSTAL CHAMPIONSHIP (Teams only) (For South African competitors only)

 Included in the Mackintosh Championship is an international team event which is the Mackintosh International Postal Championship.